Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 11. Check For Hardware Failures

-Even after trying every fix, BSOD is persistent on your computer, then the error may occur because one of the components is problematic.
+Even after trying every fix, if BSOD is persistent on your computer, then the error may occur because one of the components is problematic.
 In that case, you need to read the BSOD code and swap that component out with a mint one.

 To make a confident assumption, check your RAM on another system and look for any issues.
 If it causes problems on that device too, then you need to buy a new memory stick.
 But, if it works perfectly fine, then another component may be defective.
 So you need to repeat the process until the culprit is detected.
-Likewise, overheating CPU can cause BSOD.

 This is a tedious process, but once you go through it, you’ll have a perfectly working system.